biocorecrg/master_of_pores/docs/running.md

 ### Results
-Three folders contains the results:
+Three folders are created by the pipeline within the output folder:
 1. NanoPolish: contains the output of *nanopolish* tool.
 1. Tailfindr: contains the output of *tailfindr* tool.
 1. PolyA_final: contains the txt files with the combined results (i.e. predicted polyA sizes).
 Here an example of a test: